yarbshk/pybitrix24/README.md

 ### Requesting resources with a webhook code

 Requesting resources with an authorization code is suitable for development of 3rd-party applications that are often quite cumbersome.
 However, sometimes it's enough to send a few simple calls.
-This is where webhooks are useful.
+This is where webhooks come to action.

 If only webhooks are used the minimum required configuration is as simple as the following: